 Click here for an index to the deeds for 230 Clarendon.

-Charles Cummings and his wife, Margaret (Kimball) Cummings, lived at 230 Clarendon for the rest of their lives.
+By 1873, Charles Cummings and his wife, Margaret (Kimball) Cummings, had made 230 Clarendon their home.
 They previously had lived at 9 Union Park.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting described the house as “the first Back Bay dwelling to carry the Medieval guise beyond an occasional pointed window. … this dwelling seeks to compress too many ‘Medieval’ forms” and demonstrates Cummings’s “penchant for contrasting materials: salmon-colored pressed brick, cream-colored Nova Scotia sandstone, black (tar-impregnated) brick, and slate in three colors.”